 Common knee problems can include:

 Injuries are the one of the most common cause of knee problems.
-However, it may be difficult recall a specific injury, especially if your symptoms began gradually or during everyday activities.
+However, it may be difficult recall a specific injury, especially if your symptoms began gradually or during everyday activities, like:

 The pain, bruising, or swelling from an acute injury may be severe and develop within a few minutes of the injury.
 Nerves or blood vessels can be pinched or damaged during the injury.
 The knee or lower leg may in turn feel numb, weak, or cold leading to tingling; or may look pale or blue.

-• Osteoarthritis (degenerative joint disease) may cause knee pain that is increased in the early part of the day and improves during the latter part of the day.
+- Osteoarthritis (degenerative joint disease) may cause knee pain that is increased in the early part of the day and improves during the latter part of the day.
 It often develops at the site of a previous injury or problem.
-There are other types of arthritis, such as rheumatoid arthritis, gout, and lupus, that can also affect the knee.

-Treatment for knee injuries may include first aid measures, a knee braces, crutches, physical therapy, exercises, chiropractic manipulation, medication, or even surgery.
+In Advanced Physical Medicine treatment for knee injuries may include a knee braces, crutches, physical therapy, exercises, knee joint manipulation, advanced regenerative treatments like stem cells or platelet rich plasma and anti-inflammatory injections.
 Treatment options will depend on the age and health condition of the patient, the severity of pains and symptoms, and the type of injury (if an injury occurred).
+Call us TODAY to schedule a FREE consultation!

 Most people have had a minor problem with a toe, foot, or ankle.
 Many problems can occur from everyday wear and tear, or overuse.
 Ankle, foot or toe problems can also occur from injuries or the natural process of aging.